scg-unibe-ch/ese2020-team9/deliverables/deliverables.md

-# Better than Ebay
+# STOR

-Better than Ebay (BtE) is an online market place that allows users to sell and buy products and services online, but extents the classic functionalities of web-based markets with a ground-breaking new feature.
+STOR is an online market place that allows users to sell and buy products and services online but extends the classic functionalities of web-based markets with a ground-breaking new feature.

 <br/><br/>

 ## Introduction

-This Document provides an overview of the project scope, objectives, use cases, functional and non-functional requirements, use case diagrams and reveals (in a later version) the seminal invention.
+This document provides an overview of the project scope, objectives, use cases, functional and non-functional requirements, use case diagrams and reveals (in a later version) the seminal invention.

 <br/><br/>

 ## Project Scope

-The scope of this project is a web-based market place that allows users to sell, buy, lend and rent products and services online.
+The scope of this project is a web-based marketplace that allows users to sell, buy, lend and rent products and services online.
 After registering and setting up an account, users can upload products and services they want to sell on the website.
 Once an administrator has checked the product and given permission to sell it, it will be displayed on the website and other users will be able to buy it.
 To buy products a registration is required, but all visitors may check out the available products.

 <br/><br/>

 ## Functional Requirements

-*Milestone 1*
+*Milestone 2*

 * *Registration:* Users need to be able to register, with their registration data being stored persistently.
 * *Login:* After prior registration, users need to be able to login with their username and password.
 * *Viewing Products:* Users need to be able to access the list of products up for sale.
 To examine the products, no login is required.

-*Not required for Milestone 1*
+* *Uploading Products:* Registered Users must have the possibility to add products / services for sale / rent on the website.
+* *Updating Products:* Users must be able to update their posted products / services.
+* *Deleting Products:* Users must be able to remove their added products / services from the marketplace.

-* *Selling Products:* Logged in users need be able to upload the products they want to sell.
+* *Admitting Products:* The application shall allow administrative users to check and admit or decline uploaded products before they are publicly displayed.

+*Not required for Milestone 2*

 * *Buying Products:* Logged in users need be able to buy the available products they desire.
 * *Searching Products:* The web-application shall provide a search facility that narrows the products displayed as desired.
 The search facility may allow full-text searching or click-based selecetion of categories.

-* *Admitting Products:* The application shall allow administrative users to check and admit or decline uploaded products before they are publicly displayed.

 ## Non-Functional Requirements

-*Not requred for Milestone 1*
+*Not requred for Milestone 2*

 * *Privacy:* User data must remain confidential and must confirm to Swiss privacy laws.
 This includes registration data as well as purchased products.
 Users have the right to audit their data and to request that their data be removed from the system.
 * *Usability:* Users should be able to register within one minute.
 * *Usability II:* Users should be able to register, login, sell and buy products without having to read a manual.
 * *Performance:* Submitting the registration form shall not exceed 10 seconds.
 Logging in shall not exceed 5 seconds.
-* *Reliability:* The system shall be completely operational at least 95 percent of the time.
+* *Reliability:* The system shall be completely operational at least 99 percent of the time.

  <br/><br/>